amamenko/auto-mashup/README.md

 ## Functionality

-Auto Mashup project spans two repositories.
+The Auto Mashup project spans two repositories.

 The first repository ([the one you are visiting right now](https://github.com/amamenko/auto-mashup)) represents the [Node.js](https://nodejs.org/en/) and [Express](https://expressjs.com/) server that handles the weekly regular Billboard chart scraping, monthly GOAT